illinoistech-itm/jhajek/tooling-assignments/tooling-assignment-packer/tooling-assignment-packer.md

 ## Installing HCL VSCode plugin

 VSCode has an extensive plugin system to provide features, syntax high-lighting, and auto-completion features for the HCL language.
 This will help with debugging.
+You will want to install the `Hashicorp HCL` and `Hashicorp Terraform` plugins.

 ![*How to add HCL plugin in VSCode*](./images/hcl-vs-code-plugin.png "image showing how to install HCL plugins in VSCode")